 Gaining a postgraduate degree can significantly boost your earning potential.
 Latest government statistics* show that postgraduates earn on average £6,000 more per year than graduates.

 *Graduate Labour Market Statistics 2015, Department for Business, Innovation and Skills

 CIPD membership is highly sought after by employers looking to recruit to HR positions and our course prepares you to meet the continuing professional development (CPD) requirements of the profession.

-On successful completion of the Postgraduate Diploma you will have completed the knowledge criteria requirements for Advanced CIPD membership and you will automatically gain Associate status of the CIPD.
+On successful completion of the Postgraduate Diploma in Human Resource Management you will have completed the knowledge criteria requirements for Advanced CIPD membership and you will automatically gain Associate status of the CIPD.